moellere/kubernetes-opnsense-controller/README.md

 ## metallb
 [MetalLB](https://metallb.universe.tf/) implements `LoadBalancer` type `Service`s in Kubernetes.
 This is done via any combination of Layer2 or BGP type configurations.
-Layer2 requires no integration with pfSense, however, if you want to leverage the BGP implementation you need a BGP server along with neighbor configuration.  `kpc` *dynamically* updates bgp neighbors for you in pfSense by continually monitoring cluster `Node`s.
+Layer2 requires no integration with opnsense, however, if you want to leverage the BGP implementation you need a BGP server along with neighbor configuration.  `kpc` *dynamically* updates bgp neighbors for you in opnsense by continually monitoring cluster `Node`s.

 While this plugin is *named* `metallb` it does not **require** MetalLB to be installed or in use.
 It can be used with `kube-vip` or any other service that requires BGP peers/neighbors.